This is how CSIOP defines I-O

 I-O Psychology is useful

-In mixed company, when asked to
+In mixed company, when asked to describe

-describe Industrial-Organizational (I-O)
+Industrial-Organizational (I-O) psychology, I

-psychology, I usually don’t know what to
+usually don’t know what to say.
+I want to

-say.
-I want to make it sound both
+make it sound both important and

-important and interesting, while at the
+interesting, while at the same time not

-same time not sounding like a puffed-up,
+sounding like a puffed-up, out-of-touch

-out-of-touch academic.
-Try doing that in a
+academic.
+Try doing that in a tight 2 minutes.

-Here’s an assortment of my failed
+Here’s an assortment of my failed attempts.

 •

-It’s like human resources
+It’s like human resources management

-management only more scientific.
+only more scientific.

 •

-Unlike business schools, we don’t
+Unlike business schools, we don’t only

-you’re doing it.
+it.

 •

-When you apply for jobs, all that
+When you apply for jobs, all that stuff

-stuff you go through, I-O
+you go through, I-O psychologists

-psychologists developed them.
+developed them.

 •